-The COVID-19 pandemic and other geopolitical and macroeconomic events, including the conflict between Ukraine and Russia and related sanctions, have contributed to supply chain challenges, which we believe have resulted in inflation headwinds, particularly increased logistical costs and raw material prices.
-During the three and six months ended June 30, 2022, we experienced increased costs to secure certain component parts in our products and to produce our products at our contract manufacturers.
-However we do not believe that inflation has had a material effect on our business, financial condition or results of operations, other than its impact on the general economy, as our cost of revenue for the three and six months ended June 30, 2022 was not significantly impacted by the cost increases we experienced.
-While the effects of the COVID-19 pandemic and other macroeconomic events as well as other inflationary pressures, are highly uncertain, as of the date of this Quarterly Report on Form 10-Q, we do not expect anticipated changes in inflation to have a material effect on our business, financial condition or results of operations for future reporting periods other than the general impacts on companies due to general economic and market conditions.
+Geopolitical and macroeconomic events, including the COVID-19 pandemic, the conflict between Ukraine and Russia and related sanctions, have contributed to supply chain challenges, which we believe have resulted in inflation headwinds, particularly increased logistical costs and raw material prices.
+During the three and nine months ended September 30, 2022, we experienced increased costs to secure certain component parts in our products and to produce our products at our contract manufacturers.
+However we do not believe that inflation has had a material effect on our business, financial condition or results of operations, other than its impact on the general economy, as our cost of revenue for the three and nine months ended September 30, 2022 was not significantly impacted by the cost increases we experienced.
+While the effects of geopolitical and macroeconomic events such as the COVID-19 pandemic, as well as other inflationary pressures, are highly uncertain, as of the date of this Quarterly Report on Form 10-Q, we do not expect anticipated changes in inflation to have a material effect on our business, financial condition or results of operations for future reporting periods other than the general impacts on companies due to general economic and market conditions.
 If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases.
 Our inability or failure to do so could harm our business, financial condition or results of operations.